nathancharlesjones/Comparison-of-OOP-techniques-in-C/3a_Run-time-Polymorphism_ADT/README.md

 Ideally, we would be able to provide any derived object to any base class function without casting AND let the derived class define a function which _supercedes_ the base class's function.
 In other words, instead of writing `duckShow((Duck)Bill)` and seeing `"Hi!
 My name is Bill."` on the output, we'd like to write `duckShow(Bill)` (notice: no casting to type Duck) and see something like `"Hi!
 I'm a mallard duck.
 My name is Bill.
 I have brown feathers."` on the output.
 In this project, we're going to look at one way of doing this.

 To do this, we first need to define a table of function pointers for each data type.
 This will allow derived classes the ability to change the default function for a base class to one that's specific to the derived class.
 Our Duck object will have one function which we will allow derived classes to change (`duckShow()`) and one function which we will not (`duckQuack()`).
 Thus, only the first is included in our interface definition.
 In C++ parlance, this is a "vtable" or "table of virtual functions" (the "virtual" part means that they are intended to be defined by the derived classes).
 Each class (base and derived) will also need to write their own "Create", "Init", "Deinit", and "Destroy" functions.
-Making those functions polymorphic requires a bit more work and only seems necessary for very specific applications.
+Making those functions polymorphic requires a bit more work and will be tackled in a [future project](https://github.com/nathancharlesjones/Comparison-of-OOP-techniques-in-C/tree/main/3c_Run-time-Polymorphism_ADT_Complete-interface).

 ```
 // include/duck.r
-typedef struct Duck_Interface_Struct * Duck_Interface;
+typedef struct Duck_Interface_Struct const * Duck_Interface;
 ...
 typedef struct Duck_Interface_Struct
 {